Americanist Questionnaire

 Cao: The exhibition and book Nature’s Nation: American Art and the Environment was pivotal for the field.4 It helped to establish Americanists at the forefront of ecocritical art history, which is now a rapidly expanding area within the discipline.

-Cozzolino: Most of the books that have made an impact on me in recent years are nonfiction.
+Cozzolino: Most of the books that have made an impact on me in recent years are fiction.
 I aspire to write as though I am crafting tales that hold and absorb the reader.
 Much academic writing leaves me cold.
 Christina Sharpe’s Ordinary Notes (2023) is one example that moved me.
 I would draw attention to On Tyranny: Twenty Lessons from the Twentieth Century (2017) by Timothy Snyder.
 Lately I have been inspired by the writings and work of Manchán Magan.
 In the past I have found the approaches of Wanda Corn, Michael Leja, and Alex Nemerov to be useful, challenging, and provoking.

 Burns: I can think of a number of contenders, but unless I’ve been in a fugue state the last ten years (entirely possible), I’m not sure I can recall anything of more recent vintage that has had the enormous impact of The West as America exhibition of 1991.5 That show, along with its catalogue, was so controversial that it even had members of Congress weighing in and expressing their extreme displeasure at the way the organizers had attacked sacred shibboleths, like Manifest Destiny and rugged cowboy individualism.
 In turn, the example set by The West as America gave rise to increasingly critical scholarship bent on chipping away at national myth and mythmakers.
 That said, I’d point to the 2019 About Face: Stonewall, Revolt, and New Queer Art as a prime example of an exhibition that built on pivotal scholarly and curatorial work carried out before 2014.6